 The experiment was laid out in a Complete Randomized Design with three replications.
-The parameters studied were germination (%), shoot length (cm), root length (cm), seedling length (cm), seedling fresh weight (g), seedling dry weight (g), vigour index-I and vigour index-II.
+The parameters studied were germination (%), shoot length (cm), tap root length (cm), seedling length (cm), seedling fresh weight (g), seedling dry weight (g), vigour index-I, and vigour index-II.
 Observations were recorded on ten randomly selected seed for all the parameters from each replication.
-For dry weight measurement the seedlings were placed into paper packets and placed into pre-heated oven (700C±20C) for 48 hours; then cooled in desiccators to take the dry weights (Shaheb et al., 2016).
+For dry weight measurement the seedlings were placed into paper packets and placed into pre-heated oven (70C±2C) for 48 hours; then cooled in desiccators to take the dry weights (Shaheb et al., 2016).
 Vigour index was calculated according to the following formulas (Baki and Anderson, 1973),

 Seedling vigour index-I = Germination percentage x Seedling Length